kbmail1/kbmail1/README.md

 - 👋 Hi, I’m Kundan.
-- 👀 I’m interested in ...
-Java, JavaScript, TypeScript, CI/CD, Linux scripting, UI frameworks (React, Ang).
+- 👀 I’m interested in ... coding
-- 🌱 I’m currently learning ...
-Sparks, Kubernetes
+- 🌱 I’m currently learning ... sparks, pyton for data
 - 💞️ I’m looking to collaborate on ... ...
 - 📫 How to reach me ... kundan.bmail1@gmail.com